-How to Prep Your Air Conditioner for Summer
+How to Clean and Maintain Your Air Conditioner So It Runs Like New This Summer

-Coils help move the hot and cold air, so you want to make sure that they’re not clogged with dirt and dust.
-In a central air conditioning system, you can easily clean the outdoor condenser unit before you get a professional to inspect the rest of the parts.
-"Take a look at the unit and see if there’s any dirt, grass clippings, or other kinds of items blocking the exterior fins,” says Mejean.
-“Turn off the unit and carefully spray it down with a hose, making sure to not get the electrical box wet.”
-Let it dry completely before you turn it back on.
+Coils help move the hot and cold air, so make sure they’re not clogged with dirt and dust.
+In a central air conditioning system, you can easily clean the outdoor condenser unit before hiring a professional to inspect the rest of the parts.
+"Take a look at the unit and see if there’s any dirt, grass clippings, or other debris blocking the exterior fins," Mejean says.
+“Turn off the unit and carefully spray it down with a hose, making sure not to get the electrical box wet.”
+Let it dry completely before turning it back on.

-For window and portable units, open up the air conditioner to get to the coils.
-“Brush away any dirt from the air conditioner coils with a soft brush or cloth, then clean away any additional dirt with a water-filled spray bottle.”
-Try putting a little bit of mild detergent in the bottle if the debris is hard to remove.
-Window units also have outside fins in the back—you can clean those the same way.
+For window and portable units, open up the air conditioner to get to the coils inside.
+"Brush away any dirt from the air conditioner coils with a soft brush or cloth, then clean away any additional dirt with a spray bottle filled with slightly soapy water."
+Try putting a little bit of mild detergent or dish soap in the bottle if the debris is hard to remove—but not so much soap that it gets too sudsy.
+Window units also have outside fins in the back that you can clean in the same way.

-"Airflow is so critical to cooling systems, so make sure there aren’t any beds, dressers, clothes, books, or other items blocking the unit vents,” says Mejean.
+"Airflow is so critical to cooling systems, so make sure there aren’t any beds, dressers, clothes, books, or other items blocking the unit vents," Mejean says.
 For your central air conditioner’s outdoor unit, Mejean suggests leaving at least a 12-inch clearance around it.